 Gap selling is a sales approach that helps sales reps close more deals by focusing on the core of a customer’s problem.
 Unfortunately, many reps fail in this area.
 Fifty-six percent of organizations said they had a high degree of purchase regret over their largest tech-related purchase in the last two years, according to a new survey by Gartner, Inc. Much of this regret was the result of frustration in the buying experience.

-How Gap selling uncovers the root of the customer’s problem to identify the gap between the current and ideal future state.
+- Gap selling uncovers the root of the customer’s problem, helping to identify the gap between the current and ideal future state.

-How Gap selling leads to better relationships, increased revenue, and process efficiencies to avoid wasting time on unproductive deals.
+- Gap selling fosters better relationships, increased revenue, and process efficiencies, enabling sales reps to avoid wasting time on unproductive deals.

-Gap selling is a collaborative approach that lets customers fully understand their problem and its impacts.
+- Gap selling is a collaborative approach that empowers customers to fully understand their problem and its impacts.

-Gap selling is a successful approach because it requires reps to dig deeper than other methodologies to understand the problem thoroughly.
+- The success of gap selling comes from its requirement for reps to dig deeper than other methodologies to thoroughly understand the problem.

-Gap selling requires reps to remain in discovery mode through the entire sales process.
+- Gap selling encourages reps to remain in discovery mode throughout the entire sales process.

 Process vs. Methodology